freddywong/smiggles/README.md

 - git version control

 ## Technical Overview
-### How do Smiggle's attributes depreciate?
+### How do Smiggles' attributes depreciate?
-Heroku Scheduler sends request to Smiggle to start a background job.
-This background job is delayed to a certain time every hour depending on when Smiggle's life first started.
-ActionCable is used to instantly update Smiggle - you can see his attributes go down.
-ActionCable will also be used for a future version of Smiggle when multiple friends can take care of the same Smiggle.
+Heroku Scheduler sends a request to Smiggles to start a background job.
+This background job is delayed to a certain time every hour depending on when Smiggles' life first started.
+ActionCable is used to instantly update Smiggles - you can see his attributes go down.
+ActionCable will also be used for a future version of Smiggles when multiple friends can take care of the same Smiggles.

-### What happens when I drag food/yarn/water to Smiggle and waste to the trash bin?
+### What happens when I drag food/yarn/water to Smiggles and waste to the trash bin?
 An ajax request is fired and recieved by the Rails server.
-This sets into motion the many cogs and gears in the backend to update Smiggle's `boredom`, `hunger`, `thirst` and `waste` attributes.
-This is calculated to provide an amount to Smiggle's `life`.
+This sets into motion the many cogs and gears in the backend to update Smiggles' `boredom`, `hunger`, `thirst` and `waste` attributes.
+These are calculated to provide an amount to Smiggles' `life`.

-These are then sent via ActionCable to the app/browser and Smiggle's reaction and attribute bars are updated before the user's eyes!
-If this life is 0, Smiggles dies and the user needs to reset Smiggle.
+These are then sent via ActionCable to the app/browser and Smiggles' reaction and attribute bars are updated before the user's eyes!
+If this life is 0, Smiggles dies and the user needs to reset Smiggles.
 The time alive counter then resets.

 ## Future Plans
 Smiggles is a work in progress.
 I intend to built many more features over time: